AGREEMENT & Conditions of Hire

 10. Complaints

-If you have a complaint regarding Northcourt Centre use of your personal data then contact the Secretary at trinelucy@gmail.com in writing in the first instance.
-If your complaint is not resolved to your satisfaction you can make a formal complaint to the Information Commissioner’s Office (0303 123 1113).
+If you have a complaint regarding Northcourt Centre use of your personal data then contact the Chair person in writing in the first instance via chair.northcourtcentreabingdon@gmail.com If your complaint is not resolved to your satisfaction you can make a formal complaint to the Information Commissioner’s Office (0303 123 1113).